 it is possible to setup a new underlay optical tunnel to increase the bandwidth of the IP link between P16 and PE14 to support increasing the bandwidth of that overlay SR-TE path.

 [Editor’s Note] Further investigation is needed to understand how the MDSC could control the bandwidth of an SR-TE path.

+Regarding SR-TE path and bandwidth, two options.

+Option 1: have an ad-hoc SR-TE path model (e.g., draft-ietf-spring-sr-policy-yang)

+Option 2: is to rely on the generic TE tunnel model, defined in [TE-TUNNEL] with SR-TE technology-specific augmentation, to be defined.

+In this case the SR-TE path between PE13 and PE14, as well as the SR-TE path in the reverse direction (between PE14 and PE13) are reported by the P-PNC to the MDSC as paths within a TE tunnel instance.
+The bandwidth of the path/tunnel represents the bandwidth of these SR-TE path.

+The P-PNC reports the available bandwidth on the IP links, including the IP link between P16 and PE14, using the SR-TE topology model, defined in draft-ietf-teas-yang-sr-te-topo.

+MDSC can request the O-PNC, using the PC RPC, defined in [PATH-COMPUTE], whether it is possible to setup a new optical tunnel between P16 and PE14.
+Need to check if OTN and/or WDM technology-specific extensions are required.
+The dimensioning of the underlay optical tunnel is decided by the MDSC based on its multi-layer optimization policy.

-The MDSC discovers the bandwidth of all the IP Links, including the link, as described in section 4.1.
+The MDSC discovers the bandwidth of all the IP Links, including the link between P16 and PE14, as described in section 4.1.

 MDSC can use the path computation YANG model, defined in [PATH-COMPUTE], to request the O-PNC1 to perform the path computation of the optical tunnel that could be used to increase the bandwidth of the IP link between P16 and PE14.

+[Editor’s Note] Clarify that the IP link bandwidth increase can be done either by LAG or by ECMP.
+Both options are valid and widely deployed and more or less the same from POI perspective.

 [Editor’s Note] Check for technology-specific extensions of the path computation YANG model.

 The MDSC would therefore request: